Justintime50/Techie-Tinkers/Learn Docker/intro.md

 ## Installation

-Let's start by installing Docker: https://docs.docker.com/install/.
+Let's start by [installing Docker](https://docs.docker.com/install/).
 Once you've installed Docker, run the following command in a terminal: `docker run hello-world`.
 If you installed this correctly, Docker will startup a simple "Hello World" container.

 ## Dockerfile